KevinTranVIE/KevinTranVIE/README.md

-- 👋 Hi, I’m @KevinTranVIE
+- 👋 Hi, I’m @BryanTran
-- 👀 I’m interested in software programing, cyber security, AI, data science
+- 👀 I’m interested in software programing, cloud computing, java, mobile devop.
-- 🌱 I’m currently learning software programing, application, mobile
+- 🌱 I’m currently learning software programing, application, mobile and cloud computing in George Brown College in Toronto, ON
 - 💞️ I’m looking to collaborate on learning code and project experience
 <!-- - 📫 How to reach me ... --->